tobiasschreieder/aramis-image-argument-search/README.md

 But you can also merge these six directories into one where only the image subdirectory is left.
 Then you have to pass the ``-f`` parameter to the program.

 ### Image-detection
-If you use Docker, all the requirements (including tesseract) are included in the docker-image and the folling part is not important to get the system started.
-But we would like to mention the used technologies and the possibility to use image-detection as stand-alone, without the retrievl-system.
+If you use Docker, all the requirements (including tesseract) are included in the docker-image and the following part is not important to get the system started.
+But we would like to mention the used technologies and the possibility to use image-detection as stand-alone, without the retrieval-system.

 The image-detection is only needed during indexing.
 To run the image-detection without docker you have can download the tesseract5-installer